acconeer/acconeer-python-exploration/docs/glossary.rst

 .. glossary::

+   Direct leakage
+      Direct leakage refers to the transmission of the radar signal directly from the transmitter to the receiver without reflecting off a target.
+The length of the direct leakage varies with the transmitted pulse length.
+The transmitted pulse length is set using :term:`Profiles<Profile>`.

    PCR
       Pulsed Coherent Radar.

    PRF
       Pulse repetition frequency.
 The frequency at which the radar transmits wavelets.

+   Profile
+      Profiles are used to set the transmitted pulse length in discreet steps.
+The higher the Profile, the longer the transmitted pulse length.

    SNR
       Abbreviation of *Signal-to-noise ratio*.